999-juiceWRLD/advanced-css-sass/README.md

 | Not absolutely positioned                         | The container will not adjust its height to the element       | We use `top`, `bottom`, `left` and `right` to offset the element from its relatively positioned container |
 | Elements laid out according to their source order | `float: left`                                                 | `position: absolute`                                                                                      |
 | `position: relative`                              | `float: right`                                                | `position: fixed`                                                                                         |

+#### 4. Stacking Context (Z-index)

+The one with the higher index appears on top and lower index appears on bottom.